-Individuals affected by eating disorders are at risk in terms of their own safety.
-This may include medically, psychologically, psychosocially and their capacity for insight and motivation.
-Eating disorders can also involve risks in terms of mortality and suicide.
-Sa
+Individuals affected by eating disorders are at risk in terms of their own safety.21 This may include medically, psychologically, psychosocially and their capacity for insight and motivation.22 Eating disorders can also involve risks in terms of mortality and suicide.23

 Risk factors associated with the development of eating disorders include genetic and environmental issues.
 In addition, shape and weight-related concerns, dietary restraint, and a family history of an eating disturbance may contribute to the development of an eating disorder.
 Dieting attempts, stressful life events, low self-esteem and perfectionism may also be factors.
-Page 26,27
+Dieting attempts.